Miltonly/Streets/Mockridge Terrace

 What's nearby

-Several public schools are nearby, including Chris Hadfield Public School and Irma Coulson Public School, both within five minutes.
-Elsie MacGill Secondary School is six minutes away.
+Parks are plentiful.
+Escarpment View Park and Velodrome Park are each five minutes away, with Centennial Park and Milton Community Park close behind.
+For families, Chris Hadfield Public School and Irma Coulson Public School are within a five-minute drive, and Elsie MacGill Secondary School is six minutes away.
 Catholic options include Guardian Angels Catholic Elementary School and Bishop P.F.
-Reding Catholic Secondary School, each about seven minutes from the street.
-The Milton Muslim Community Centre and Islamic Community Centre of Milton are also within a seven-minute drive.
-For broader shopping and dining, the Milton GO station area offers a growing commercial strip with restaurants, banks, and services.
+Reding Catholic Secondary School, both seven minutes away.
+Two mosques, the Milton Muslim Community Centre and the Islamic Community Centre of Milton, are within a seven-minute drive.

 Comparable homes nearby